zyd14/flask_restful_demo/README.md

 ```

 This will start a process on localhost port 5000 by default (http://127.0.0.1:5000/), but the host and port can be overriden
 using keyword parameters.
-A debug mode is also possible using the debug flag, which can show much more detail about how
+A debug mode is also possible using the debug flag which will print much more detailed information
-problem requests are being handled on the server.
+regarding calls which cause unexpected crashes within the web app.

 Now this server doesn't do anything yet, because we haven't tied any resources to it yet.
 To begin adding endpoints to
 our REST API we first need to use the flask-RESTful extension to create an `Api` object.